 Applicants must submit two separate applications by this deadline (further information about both is given below):

-Application to the Graduate School PhD Awards is via the University's on-line scholarships application form located within the applicant hub.
-Instructions on the online awards/scholarship application system is here.
+Application to the Graduate School PhD Award is via the University's on-line scholarships application form located within the applicant hub.
+After submitting your application for your programme of study, you will receive a University Username (UUN) and access to MyEd where you can reach the scholarship application system.
+Instructions on the online awards/scholarship application system can be found here.

 Please note the following:

-- This form is also used for several other awards, including Edinburgh Global Research Scholarships, Principal's Career Development PhD Scholarships, College Research Awards and the Chrystal Macmillan Studentship all of which have the same deadline as the Graduate School PhD Awards.
+- This form is also used for several other awards, including Edinburgh Global Research Scholarships, Principal's Career Development PhD Scholarships, College Research Award, Alice Brown PhD Scholarship, Macqueen Scholarship, and the Chrystal Macmillan Studentship.
+Important - please ensure you check each scholarship deadline as they may differ.
 You must enter a separate funding application for each award you wish to be considered for.

-- You do not need to wait to receive an offer to study before applying for a School PhD award - but you must submit a complete application to study by the deadline or your PhD Awards application will not be considered.
+- You do not need to wait to receive an offer to study before applying for a Graduate School PhD Award - but you must submit a complete application to study by the deadline or your PhD Award application will not be considered.